Introduction

 The Utmankhel are Pashtun people and tribe living in the northeast of Pakistan.
 The Utmankhel tribe is a part of the Karlani tribal confederacy.
 The Utmankhel are mostly living in Bajaur District, Malakand District, Mohmand District’s sub-division Prang Ghar & Lower Dir, and also in considerable numbers in Batkhela Swat, Mardan, Swabi, and Peshawar, in Khyber Pakhtunkhwa Province.
-Utmankhels speak the same dialect of Pashto called Yusufzai Pashto, Peshawari, and Northeastern Pashto and belong to Sunni Islam.
+Utmankhel speak the same dialect of Pashto called Yousafzai Pashto, Peshawari, and Northeastern Pashto and belong to Sunni Islam.
 Utmankhel also live in Loralai and Zhob districts of the Balochistan province in Pakistan, with a large number in Afghanistan.

 The tribe is a large one.
 They have always maintained complete independence and pay tribute to no one.
 Their country is a network of bare hills, with the exception of some tracts of alluvial soil on the southern bank of the Rud River in KPK.
 The tribe is divided into many clans and sections, which are constantly at feud with one another, and there does not appear to be much unanimity in the tribe as a whole.
 They keep themselves much farther away from their neighbours.
 The people of Total, however, a small tract bordering the Sam Ranizai, have intimate relations with the Sam Ranizai.
-The small portion of Utmankhel country lying between total on the east, the southern watershed of the Swat river as far as Bazargai on the north , and the Swat river below Bazargai on the west is called Laman or Daman Utman Khel and is under the Political Administration of the Peshawar District in Khyber Pakhtunkhwa.
+The small portion of Utmankhel country lying between total on the east, the southern watershed of the Swat river as far as Bazargai on the north , and the Swat river below Bazargai on the west is called Laman or Daman Utmankhel and is under the Political Administration of the Peshawar District in Khyber Pakhtunkhwa.

 There are about 10 or more major clans of Utmankhel tribe.
 Here is an alphabetical order list of major clans.